kaije/kaije/README.md

 **kaije/kaije** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Hi there!
+Hey there!
 I'm Kelly, a full stack developer from Brisbane Australia.

 I'm currently working on building up a public dev portfolio here on GitHub, but here are a few of the things I've done recently in my day job: